-- The use of alcohol or other drugs is never an excuse for committing sexual misconduct and never diminishes anyone's responsibility to obtain informed and freely given consent.
-The impact of alcohol and other drugs varies from person to person, and there is no specific amount of alcohol or drugs consumed that leads to incapacitation. - The impact of alcohol and other drugs varies from person to person and there is no specific amount of alcohol or drugs consumed that leads to incapacitation. - The use of alcohol or other drugs never makes someone at fault for experiencing gender-based misconduct. - In evaluating whether a person is incapacitated due to the consumption of alcohol, drugs or intoxicants, the following factors will be considered: - Whether the Complainant understood the "who, what, when, where, why or how," of the sexual activity; and - How the Complainant was physically affected by the consumption of alcohol or drugs, which may include, but are not limited to, warning signs such as having slurred or incomprehensible speech, vomiting, unsteady gait, imbalance, bloodshot eyes, combativeness, emotional volatility, or notable change in personality. - Because the impact of alcohol and other drugs varies from person to person, a person's voluntary consumption of alcohol and/or drugs will not ordinarily be sufficient, without other evidence, to prove that they were incapacitated under this the Policy. - Another effect of alcohol consumption can be memory impairment, or forgetting entire or partial events (sometimes referred to as "blackout" or "brown out").
+- The use of alcohol or other drugs is never an excuse for committing sexual misconduct and never diminishes anyone's responsibility to obtain informed and freely given consent. - The impact of alcohol and other drugs varies from person to person and there is no specific amount of alcohol or drugs consumed that leads to incapacitation. - The use of alcohol or other drugs never makes someone at fault for experiencing gender-based misconduct. - In evaluating whether a person is incapacitated due to the consumption of alcohol, drugs or intoxicants, the following factors will be considered: - Whether the Complainant understood the "who, what, when, where, why or how," of the sexual activity; and - How the Complainant was physically affected by the consumption of alcohol or drugs, which may include, but are not limited to, warning signs such as having slurred or incomprehensible speech, vomiting, unsteady gait, imbalance, bloodshot eyes, combativeness, emotional volatility, or notable change in personality. - Because the impact of alcohol and other drugs varies from person to person, a person's voluntary consumption of alcohol or drugs will not ordinarily be sufficient, without other evidence, to prove that they were incapacitated under this the Policy. - Another effect of alcohol consumption can be memory impairment, or forgetting entire or partial events (sometimes referred to as "blackout" or "brown out").
 A person may experience this symptom while appearing to be functioning "normally," including communicating through actions or words indicating an interest in engaging in sexual conduct.
-Whether sexual conduct
+Whether sexual conduct with a person who is "blacked-out" constitutes gender-based misconduct depends on the presence or absence of the observable factors indicating that a